 The Evelyn project is 100% owned by Colibri and is currently considered to be the flagship exploration asset.
-Between January 1, 2022 and March 31, 2022 the Company reengaged its campaign to test for additional indications of precious metals deposition and further understand the geology of the project.
+Between September 30, 2022 and December 31, 2022 the Company reengaged its campaign to test for additional indications of precious metals deposition and further understand the geology of the project.
+Exploration results are still pending release at the time of this writing.